ajtran303/ajtran303/README.md

 - :books: Studying at the Turing School of Software and Design (Graduating in November 2020)
 - :heavy_check_mark: Building database-backed web applications and RESTful APIs with Ruby on Rails
 - :art: Building personal web pages for entrepreneurs in my community
-- :bat: Procedurally generating a Gothic Novel to submit to [NaNoGenMo 2020](https://nanogenmo.github.io/)
+- :bat: Procedurally generating a Gothic Novel for [NaNoGenMo 2020](https://nanogenmo.github.io/)

 ### 📫 Contact me!